Bira/octopus-carnival/_posts/2024-08-30-lphr-player-characters.md

 Each theme bellow includes a short background description, and paragraphs listing prerequisites, benefits, and drawbacks.
-These are mostly story-related, but they might also add optional traits to your character's template.
-You can buy them right away with your starting points, or buy them later with earned points like any other template trait.
+These are mostly story-related, but they might also add optional mechanical traits to your character's template.
+You can buy these right away with your starting points, or buy them later with earned points like any other template trait.

 ## The Sixth Raven